Skip to content

 Tuples and Sets Practice Exercises

 Tuples and sets are two more useful Python data structures.
-Tuples are like lists, but you can’t change them after they’re created.
-Sets are collections of unique items.
+Tuples are like lists, but you can’t change them after they’re created (they are immutable).
+Sets are collections of unique items and are great for removing duplicates or checking membership.

 1. Create and Use a Tuple